kriskuiper/plantje/README.md

 1. Clone this repository
 2. Copy `.env.example` to `.env` and fill in your credentials
 3. Install dependencies
-4. Build and run a development server
+4. Build and run a development server with serverless functions on `localhost:3031`

 ```bash
 $ git clone git@github.com:kriskuiper/plantly.git